pRimeRly/Billboardify/README.md

 # Billboardify

-### Create a Spotify playlist from Billboard top 100 songs of a specific year.
+### A web scraper application for creating Spotify playlist from Billboard top 100 songs of a specific year.

 ## Project Description
 This project creates a Spotify playlist of the top 100 songs from the Billboard chart of a user-specified year.
 The project uses the BeautifulSoup and requests libraries to scrape the Billboard website and retrieve the song names of the top 100 songs of a given year.
 Then, using the Spotify API and spotipy library, the project searches for the songs in the Spotify database and adds them to a new or existing playlist on the user's Spotify account.